+Situational Crime Prevention is premised on the belief that most crime is opportunistic rather than being the outcome of those driven to commit a crime no matter what.
+Situational crime prevention refers to crime prevention strategies that aim at reducing criminal opportunities in the lifestyle exposure and routine activity of everyday life.
 Situational Crime Prevention attempts to reduce the opportunities for crime rather than just relying on the police after the crime has occurred.
 This approach is also called effective guardianship.
-The general category of community crime prevention includes strategies such as developmental crime prevention, effective guardianship or situational crime prevention.
+The general category of community crime prevention includes strategies such as developmental crime prevention, effective guardianship, or situational crime prevention.

-It is argued that high quality evaluation designs, for example, comparing experimental and control areas and including before and after measures of crime, are needed to evaluate situational crime prevention initiatives.
+Evaluating Situational Crime Prevention Using a Young People's Survey - Part II Making Sense of the Elite Police Voice - Kate A. Painter, David P. Farrington, Institute of Criminology, Cambridge.
+It is argued that high quality evaluation designs, for example, comparing experimental and control areas and including before and after measure of crime, are needed to evaluate situational crime prevention initiatives.
 Situational crime prevention with improved street lighting is a striking example for the public.

 The Politics and Practice of Situational Crime Prevention - Crime Prevention Studies, Volume 5.
 Ross Homel, editor, Criminal Justice Press, Monsey, New York, U.S.A.
 1996.

 Situational Crime Prevention: Successful Case Studies.
 Clarke, Ronald V., ed.
 New York: Harrow and Henson, 1992.